 EPL 3400, which provides for mineral rights to base and rare metals, and precious metals, was originally granted in 2005.
 It was renewed by the Government of Namibia on May 14, 2019 for a two-year period to May 14, 2021.
 A renewal application for EPL 3400 for a further 2 years was submitted to the Ministry of Mines and Energy.
 In November 2016, the Company submitted an application to the Ministry of Mines and Energy for a Mining License.
-In December of 2020 the Company received a Notice of Preparedness to Grant the Application for a Mining Licence ("ML 200") from the Ministry of Mines and Energy.
-On July 22, 2021, the Company announced that ML 200 has been issued for the Lofdal Heavy Rare Earth Dysprosium-Terbium Project ("Lofdal" or the "project") by the Republic of Namibia Ministry of Mines and Energy.
+On May 11, 2021, the Mining Licence ("ML 200") was issued for the Lofdal Heavy Rare Earth Dysprosium-Terbium Project ("Lofdal" or the "project") by the Republic of Namibia Ministry of Mines and Energy.
 ML200 is valid for a 25-year period through to May 10, 2046 and is issued to the Company's 100% owned subsidiary, Namibia Rare Earths (Pty) Ltd. Lofdal is a joint venture between the Company and Japan Oil, Gas and Metals National Corporation (see section Partnership with JOGMEC on Lofdal).